sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/bridge/bridge_method.md

   account: '0xYourAddressHere',
   destinationChain: 11155111,  // Sepolia testnet
   token: 'USDC',
-  amount: 1000000,  // Targeted balance on the destination chain, in the smallest denomination
+  amount: 1000000,  // In smallest denomination (e.g., 1 USDC = 1,000,000 in USDC with 6 decimals)
-  sourceChains: [84532, 1993],  // Optional: List of source chains to be considered };
+  sourceChains: [84532]  // Optional: List of source chains to be considered };

-sprinter.bridgeAggregateBalance(settings).then(solution => {
+sprinter.bridge(settings).then(solution => {
   console.log(solution);
 });
 ```